Transportation in Colombia

 Domestic flights in Colombia

-Airlines such as Avianca, Latam, Easyfly, Viva air and Wingo operate a large number of domestic flights together.
-There can be a lot of price difference between different airlines.
-Low cost airlines, such as Viva Air and Wingo often offer cheap “bare” tickets, where additional services such as boarding pass printing, checked baggage and seat of your choice must be paid for separately.
-Since the corona crisis, some airlines also offer the opportunity to rebook the cheapest “basic tickets” 1x for free.
+Airlines such as Avianca, Latam, Easyfly and Wingo together operate a large number of domestic flights.
+There can be many price differences between different airlines.
+Low cost airlines, such as Wingo often offer cheap “bare” tickets, where additional services such as boarding pass printing, checked baggage and seat of your choice must be paid for separately.
+Since the corona crisis, some airlines also offer the option to rebook the cheapest “basic” tickets once for free.

 Boat transportation

-Because of its coastal location and the many rivers inland, locals make extensive use of boat transportation.
-As in Chocó (Pacific) and the Amazonas, where transportation from Leticia to the ecolodges is only possible by boat.
-In the Llanos, boat transportation is also essential when certain roads become impassable in the rainy season.
+Because of its coastal location and the many rivers inland, locals use boat transportation a lot.
+Such as in Chocó (Pacific) and the Amazonas, where transportation from Leticia to the ecolodges is only possible by boat.
+In the Llanos, boat transport is also essential, when in the rainy season certain roads become impassable.
 Popular boat tips among travelers, include day trips to the Rosario Islands from Cartagena.
-Tourists who take a cruise ship to learn about Colombia dock in Cartagena.
+Tourists exploring Colombia by cruise ship dock in Santa Marta or Cartagena.
 In Cartagena, it is also possible to catch a boat for a trip to the San Blas Islands in Panama.

 Bus Transportation